A Growing Worldwide Impact

 Responding to World Crises

 During the 1960s and 1970s, there was a growing awareness in the US of the challenges facing people worldwide, such as hunger, disease and disasters.
 With increased funding, the PB Fund took efforts to the next level by increasing its operational capacity and expanding programming to incorporate sustainable development.
 In the 1980s, major fundraising initiatives supported responses to famine in Ethiopia, an earthquake in Mexico and a volcano eruption in Colombia.
-Later that decade, the Episcopal Migration Ministry was developed, founded out of the PB fund to meet the growing needs of refugee ministries, allowing the Fund to focus on long-term development work.
+In 1988, Episcopal Migration Ministries was formed, founded out of the PB Fund to meet the growing needs of refugee ministries, allowing the Fund to focus on long-term development work.

 Rebuilding Communities – and Lives